Updated: May 10, 2024.

 Can I see northern lights with the naked eye?

-What you will probably notice first is a large bright glow to the north, almost like city light pollution.
+Yes and no. What you will probably notice first is a large bright glow to the north, almost like city light pollution.
 Here in the Methow where it is very dark, I find the bright glow to be very noticeable.
-In fact, it was so bright the other night I knew immediately there was aurora activity happening.

 Will I see colors?

-Unless there is a large geomagnetic storm, it is highly unlikely you will see color with the naked eye unless you’re at an extremely northerly latitude (think Iceland, Northern Territories, etc) or experiencing a strong aurora display.
-I have seen a faint green glow with the naked eye during larger storms and once many years ago witnessed an unbelievable northern lights show from a northern spot in Canada.
+Unless there is a large geomagnetic storm, it is highly unlikely you will see brilliant color with the naked eye unless you’re at an extremely northerly latitude (think Iceland, Northern Territories, etc) or experiencing a strong aurora display.
+I have seen a greens and reds during larger storms and once many years ago witnessed an unbelievably colorful northern lights show with just my eyes from a northern spot in Canada.

 How do I see the colors?

 These days, most modern phone cameras will do a wonderful job of picking up the colors your eyes can’t see.
-I’ve taken a number of 3 second exposure photos with my iPhone 13 that have turned out grainy but still impressive!
+I’ve taken a number of 3 second exposure photos with my old iPhone 13 that have turned out grainy but still show the colors!
 Make sure your flash is off, point your phone to the north, and snap away.

 I took the photos below using my iPhone and while they have significantly more noise and less clarity than a good DSLR camera, they still turned out impressive and showed a lot of color!